DEVOTIONALS

 to develop a type of self-pity and self-centeredness, because

-we become concerned about ourselves to the point of having
+we become overly concerned about ourselves to the point of

-little, or no concerns about the struggles of others.
+having little, or no interest or concerns about the struggles

 Many of us can suffer from a case of spiritual nearsightedness.

-In other words, we can have a tendency to consider only the
+In other words, we can tend to focus only on the things which

-things which have a direct influence and impact on our own lives.
+have a direct influence and impact on our own lives, and fail to

-Our self-centeredness can not only suppress our own enjoyment
+This type of self-centeredness can not only suppress the enjoyment

-of living, but it can also inhibit or destroy joy in the lives of others.
+of living for us, but it can also inhibit or destroy joy in the lives of

-This is not the way God wants us to be, nor is it the lifestyle Jesus
+others.
+This is not the way God wants us to be, nor is it the lifestyle

 everything into ourselves.
 When Jesus spoke to the rich young